Revealing the Power of Masked Autoencoders in Traffic Forecasting: Conclusion

 \section{Conclusion}

-Spatial-temporal models have shown promising performance in MTS forecasting.
-Realizing their overfitting and robustness concerns induced by data scarcity and incompleteness issues, in this work, we explore generative SSL and propose a novel framework \name~based on masking reconstruction. \name~is a versatile framework that can be seamlessly integrated into existing spatial-temporal models.
-It comprises a pretraining stage and a fine-tuning stage.
-During the pretraining stage, we introduce a novel dual spatial-temporal masking strategy, including bias random walk-based spatial masking and patch-based temporal masking.
-This strategy creates two challenging pretext tasks, encouraging the encoder to learn robust spatial-temporal patterns.
-During the fine-tuning stage, we retain the encoder pretrained during the initial phase and then augment it with the original predictor for MTS forecasting purpose.
-Comprehensive experimental studies are conducted on multiple MTS benchmarks.
-The results demonstrate \name's efficacy in enhancing the performance of existing spatial-temporal models.
-Ablation studies further confirm the advantage of our proposed dual-masking strategy for the MTS forecasting task.
+Spatial-temporal models are effective for traffic forecasting but often face challenges related to overfitting and instability due to data scarcity and incompleteness.
+In response, we explore generative SSL and propose a novel framework \name~based on masking reconstruction. \name~integrates seamlessly into existing traffic forecasting spatial-temporal frameworks, structured around pretraining and fine-tuning phases.
+During pretraining, our novel dual masking strategy—utilizing biased random walk-based spatial and patch-based temporal masking—presents rigorous challenges that prompt the encoder to learn robust spatial-temporal patterns.
+In the fine-tuning stage, we leverage the pretrained encoder with the original predictor to improve forecast accuracy.
+Comprehensive evaluations on multiple traffic benchmarks affirm that \name~greatly enhances the performance of traffic forecasting models.
+Ablation studies further validate the effectiveness of our dual-masking strategy in addressing the specific challenges of traffic prediction.